Watch the video above and talk about it with a group or mentor. Learn more.

 - The root of the problem.
 Men are conditioned to believe that emotions are to be constantly controlled and subdued or replaced with anger or aggression.
 Along with a low emotional range, men are expected to be hypersexual and to win at all costs.

-The culture of this world and society are telling everyone that men are bad.
+- The dark side.
+The culture of this world and society is telling everyone that men are bad.
 Men are persecutors and sexual predators.
 Some of this is true and needs to change.
 As men begin to understand where the darkness within themselves comes from, they will begin to let the light shine on those areas.
-Anger will become a tool to spur right behavior and rightly condemn wrong behavior, not a reaction to everything that upsets them.
-Sex can become a joyful expression of love and reverse the course of using women through pornography and conquest.
-There is a dark side to masculinity, but there is also the light.
-Men can and have been a powerful force for building others up and creating positive change.
-The more understanding men have of how the culture has set them up to fail, the more power they will have to create change.